solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     function named get_completed(student_name: string, assignment: int,
     current_status: string)
 -   Creating Structured Data.
-Users can take a block of text or CSV and use the LLM to extract important information from it.
+Users can take a block of text or CSV and use the LLM to extract valuable information from it.
 For example, a student can convert a Wikipedia article about peace agreements to create AI flash cards.
 This can be done by using a function called get_important_facts(agreement_name: string, date_signed: string,